 You will be directed to a page where all your different blogs are listed in the header of the menu.
 Once you've selected your preferred blog, you will see all the posts listed under it.

 Also, you can access all the comments from the same menu.
 Learn how to manage them here.

 We've divided the editor as following - title, excerpt and body field.

-When writing a blog title, feel free to start out with a working title or just leave it empty.
-Once you spark up an idea, try to keep in mind all the different aspects of a good title - it should engage with the content and live up to its expectations because nobody wants to read an article that has a completely misleading title.
+When writing a blog title, feel free to start off with a working title or just leave it empty.
+Once you spark up an idea, try to keep in mind all the different aspects of a good title - it should engage with the content and live up to its expectations because nobody wants to read an article with a completely misleading title.
 If possible, add a keyword in the title but don't overdo it.
-You'll have a chance to do that in greater detail in the excerpt and again, it might leave a bad impression on the reader if the title is too busy.
+You'll have a chance to do that in greater detail in the excerpt, and again, it might leave a bad impression on the reader if the title is too busy.

 Adding images to your blog post

 Don't forget to illustrate your posts with some nice images that relate to the content and invite readers to even further concentrate on your story.
 You can read more about using images on your website in our blog post as well.
 If you're in need of some relevant images for your blog post, here are some great royalty-free databases: